Madeleine McCann’s sister speaks publicly for the first time since her disappearance

 The parents added: “The police investigation continues, and we await a breakthrough.
 Thank you to everyone for your support- it really helps.”

-It comes after a rape charge against the main suspect in the McCann investigation has been dropped after a German court said it did not have jurisdiction over the case.
+It comes after a rape charge against the main suspect in the McCann investigation was dropped after a German court said it did not have jurisdiction over the case.

 Christian Brueckner was due to go on trial for an alleged rape in Portugal but a court in the city of Braunschweig threw out the case, Bild newspaper reported.
 The rape allegation is not linked to Madeleine’s case.